MaibornWolff/Carbon-Measuring-Guide/mw_carbon_measurement_guide.md

 ```
 Let's again assume we are a weather forecasting service.
 But in this example, we make one large costly prediction calculation every day and cache it.
 Every time a user calls our API, the easy and cheap process of simply sending them that cached result is executed.
 Only a negligible fraction of our total carbon costs is produced by handling the API calls.
 In this case using a functional unit like API calls or registered/daily users will lead to the following, undesirable situation:
-As more users join, the daily carbon cost gets divided by a growing number of users/calls, **leading to our SCi falling without our software getting more efficient**.
+As more users join, the daily carbon cost gets divided by a growing number of users/calls, **leading to our SCI falling without our software getting more efficient**.
 In this case, e.g. per day of application runtime would be a better R.
 On the other hand, per day of application runtime would be a poor R for any application that scales with an increase in users/calls.
 In such cases, an increase in users or their activity would increase the SCI without our application becoming less efficient.
 So, either the number of API calls or registered/active users would be a better R.
 ```